Office for Judicial Complaints: Origin

 The OJC was created in 2004 as part of the Labour government's programme of constitutional reform.
 It existed to support the Lord Chancellor and Lord Chief Justice (and the Lord President of the Court of Session in respect of Scotland) consider and decide upon complaints against members of the judiciary.
-The current judicial discipline arrangements, under which the Lord Chancellor and Lord Chief Justice/Lord President handle complaints and disciplinary action, were established by Part 4 the Constitutional Reform Act 2005.
+The judicial discipline arrangements, under which the Lord Chancellor and Lord Chief Justice/Lord President handle complaints and disciplinary action, were established by Part 4 the Constitutional Reform Act 2005.

 Investigation of complaints

-Complaints about the conduct of judges or magistrates are not investigated by the civil servants who make up the Office for Judicial Complaints.
-Once the OJC has determined that the complaint needs investigation, a preliminary investigation is conducted by a 'nominated judge' who reports to the Lord Chancellor and the Lord Chief Justice.
-If a further, more detailed, investigation is required, this is carried out by an 'investigating judge'.
-Any disciplinary action required is taken by the Lord Chancellor and the Lord Chief Justice.
+Complaints about the conduct of judges or magistrates were not investigated by the civil servants who made up the Office for Judicial Complaints.
+Once the OJC had determined that the complaint needed investigation, a preliminary investigation was conducted by a nominated judge who reports to the Lord Chancellor and the Lord Chief Justice.
+If a further, more detailed, investigation is required, this was carried out by an investigating judge.
+Any disciplinary action required was taken by the Lord Chancellor and the Lord Chief Justice.

 High-profile cases

 Cherie Booth QC

 On 23 January 2010 Cherie Booth QC, wife of Tony Blair (who until recently had been Prime Minister of the United Kingdom), was sitting as a recorder in a case where a man was found guilty violent assault in which he broke another man's jaw in a queue in a bank.
-Ms Booth prevented the man from going to prison.
-"Mrs Blair said he was a 'religious person' who had not been in trouble before."
+Ms Booth gave the man a suspended sentence, rather than a jail term, saying that he was a "religious person" who had not been in trouble before.
 A number of complaints were made to the Office for Judicial Complaints pointing out that under English law everyone is equal under the law and individual religious beliefs cannot be reasons for the guilty to be given privileged treatment.
 On 10 June 2010 the OJC issued a statement saying that the investigation had found that "Recorder Booth’s observations did not constitute judicial misconduct".